bezabu/bb-treasure-hunter/README.md

 # Treasure Hunter

-Treasure Hunter is a game in which the player must find three pieces of buried treasure on a small island. the game can be accessed [here](https://bezabu.github.io/bb-treasure-hunter/index.html).
+Treasure Hunter is a game in which the player must find three pieces of buried treasure on a small island.
+The game can be accessed [here](https://bezabu.github.io/bb-treasure-hunter/index.html).

 ![Mockup of the treasure hunter website on several different sized devices](assets/images/mockup01.webp)